Foundations in Rubber Materials

 Learning outcomes

-• Understand what rubber materials are, where they come from and how they can be used.
+• Understand what rubber materials are, where they come from and how they are used.

-• The types of rubber materials that exist and their properties.
+• Recognise the different types of rubber and their key properties.

-• Be aware of the various processing techniques used with rubber materials, how these operate and why they are used.
+• Be aware of the main processing techniques used for rubber materials and their purposes.

-• Gain a basic working understanding of rubber materials, their uses and processing techniques.
+• Build a basic, working understanding of rubber materials and their applications.

 Course content